jcmturner/mfaserver/README.md

   * Not yet implemented

 ## Enhancements
-* Need to add some form or authentication to the enrole and update actions
+* Need to check the user has not already been enroled
-* Generate a QR code for the secret when enroling or updating
+* Need to implement the update part of the API that will require the current OTP